Kohalpur

 Kohalpur (कोहलपुर) is a municipality in Banke District of Lumbini province of Nepal.
 The municipality was established on 18 May 2014 merging the existing two Village Development Committees i.e. Rajhena and Kohalpur.
 The town is in East-West highway and one of the fastest developing places in Nepal.
-A neighboring city Nepalgunj is on South (16 km), with Ghorahi city (135 km) to west in Dang District and further 6 km is the Indian border.
+A neighboring city Nepalgunj is on South (16 km), with Ghorahi city (135 km) to west in Dang District and towards south further 6 km is the Indian border.
 In fact it is a growing city in the western region of Nepal.
 It has a junction to diverse the roadway transport to east, west, north and south from the city.

 It is accessible by air (Nepalgunj Airport) and by road (535 km west of Kathmandu).

 Kohalpur Municipality

 Kohalpur is second municipality in the Banke District, with the first being Nepalgunj.

 As a municipality, Kohalpur will assume greater local government autonomy and greater financial resources as part of the central governments' effort to promote decentralized power.

 The municipality status of Kohalpur has been repeatedly stalled due to the failure to ratify the national constitution.
 A fourth deadline to ratify the constitution was missed on 27 May 2012.
 However, it has now been officially declare a municipality as of 2018.